-The Group does not operate an occupational pension scheme but makes a percentage contribution of qualifying salary to certain employees' personal pension schemes.
-The amount charged to the profit and loss account in respect of such contributions was £721,000 (2021: £617,000).
+The Group operates a defined contribution scheme for its employees, and the amount charged to the profit or loss is the contributions. payable in the year.
+The operating company makes a percentage contribution of qualifying salary into the pension scheme.
+The amount charged to the profit and loss account in respect of such contributions was £914,000 (2022: £721,000).